vitorio-p/RHDEVS-AY2223-BE2-flask/README.md

 # RHDEVS-AY2223-BE2-flask

-Setup a basic API to simulate a website that tracks profiles and scores for exams
+Setup a basic API to simulate a website that tracks profiles and scores for exams.

 A simulated db is provided.
-Note that the db will not be updated between runs In main:
+Note that the db will not be updated between runs.

+In main:
 - GET / homepage that returns a welcome message